Something feels odd, weird and slightly amiss. I have been tasked to write a blog post on ubisend, and the word chatbot is not in the title.

 What happens to my pay should I request extended time off?

 The HR staff member did not know the answers to the questions.
-Apparently, someone at HQ has just updated the policy document she needs, and it has not filtered down yet.
+Apparently, someone at HQ has just updated the policy document she needs, and it has not yet filtered down.

 Sally was told she would get an email sometime the next day with her answers.